 Coachella Unincorporated equips young people to uplift their stories and the stories of their communities.
 Coachella Unincorporated is the first and only youth media program based in the Eastern Coachella Valley.
 We are proud to call the Eastern Coachella Valley our home.

 Young people in Coachella Unincorporated identify the root causes of systemic inequities in their communities and uplift their own stories to bring about positive change.
-They produce annual print publications distributed by The Desert Sun, produce web content on a weekly basis, run a Twitter, Facebook and Instagram account with relevant youth content and produces multimedia content year round.
+They produce annual print publications distributed by The Desert Sun, produce web content on a weekly basis, run a Facebook and Instagram account with relevant youth content, and produce multimedia content year round.

 We produce multimedia content regularly through print publications and online through our website and social media accounts.
 We also partner with traditional media outlets to further amplify youth and community narratives across the state.

 In 2018, Coachella Unincorporated joined the Alianza (formerly Building Healthy Communities) Environmental Justice campaign in an effort to help our community, the Eastern Coachella Valley, better understand that Environmental Justice is the fair treatment and meaningful involvement of all people regardless of race, color, national origin or income.
 Our rural, unincorporated community should be centered in the development and implementation of environmental policies, laws and regulations.
 Our community knows what it needs and our community has solutions.

 A team of Coachella Uninc. reporters, led by Bryan Mendez and Olivia Rodriguez, produced a mini documentary that explores key issues related to the Salton Sea and that uplifts the stories of local ECV residents who are taking action to advocate for their communities.
 The film won Best Documentary at the 2019 Latino Film Festival and was awarded the Youth Leadership Award from the South Coast Air Quality Management District.